golang/tools/internal/mcp/design/design.md

 themselves be stateful, for example if a tool handler caches state from earlier requests in the session.

+We believe that in the common case, any change to a client or server, such as adding a tool, is intended for all its peers.
-We believe that in the common case, both clients and servers are stateless, and it is therefore more useful to allow multiple connections from a client, and to a server.
+It is therefore more useful to allow multiple connections from a client, and to a server.
 This is similar to the `net/http` packages, in which an `http.Client` and `http.Server` each may handle multiple unrelated connections.
-When users add features to a client or server, all connected peers are notified of the change in feature-set.
+When users add features to a client or server, all connected peers are notified of the change.

 Following the terminology of the [spec](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#session-management),